 While Amazon’s video content might not be quite as good as Netflix’s, the other aspects of the Amazon membership more than make up for it – especially the free next day delivery which is very, very handy.

 Having access to Prime Day sales is also really good as Amazon offer a large number of bargains at various times throughout the year (Prime Day, Bank Holidays etc).
-For example, during Amazon’s most recent Prime Day sale, the children’s film Hotel Transylvania (2012) was available to keep on digital video for just 49p – certainly worth the investment if you have kids.
+For example, during Amazon’s Prime Day sales, digital films often drop down in price, with the odd children’s film available to keep for just 49p – certainly worth the investment if you have kids.

 Netflix extras vs Amazon extras: